CloudLabsAI-Azure/Cloud-Native-Application/labguide/migrate-mondodb-to-cosmosdb-using-dbmigration.md

    mongo
    ```

    >**Note**: If you face an issue while connecting to the source DB with error connection refused.
+Run the **<inject key="Command to Connect to Build Agent VM" enableCopy="true" />** command and enter the VM password **<inject key="Build Agent VM Password" enableCopy="true" />** to connect to the Linux VM using ssh.
 Please run the following commands and reperform the step - 1 of the task.

    ```
    sudo apt install mongodb-server